 The LDS interpretation of the earth’s creation is slightly more realistic.
 We say that the “days” of creation were likely extended creative periods.
 Few Mormons today accept a 6,000-year lifespan for the earth.
-And Church leaders have described the Creation story as allegorical while affirming the existence of Adam and Eve.
-(Note: Many Mormon leaders taught in the early decades of the Church that the earth was created 6,000 to 7,000 years ago and that there was no death on the planet until after Adam and Eve partook of the fruit.
+And church leaders have described the Creation story as allegorical while affirming the existence of Adam and Eve.
+(Note: Many LDS leaders taught in the early decades of the church that the earth was created 6,000 to 7,000 years ago and that there was no death on the planet until after Adam and Eve partook of the fruit.
 Doctrine and Covenants 77:6 puts the “temporal existence” of the earth at 7,000 years.)

 “The most correct book on earth,” the Book of Mormon, may provide the most correct scriptural version—it basically says Christ created heaven and earth, and leaves it at that.
 In the Book of Mormon, at least we don’t read about Eve coming from Adam’s rib or about grasses and herbs flourishing without sunlight (grasses and herbs were made on Day 3; the sun on Day 4) or that the earth was created before the sun and stars, etc.